List of sieges of Galway

-The city of Galway Ireland was built as a naval base and military fort by Tairrdelbach mac Ruaidri Ua Conchobair in 1124, refounded as a military outpost and town by Richard Mor de Burgh in 1230 - has been subjected to a number of battles, sacks and sieges.
+The city of Galway Ireland was built as a naval base and military fort by Tairrdelbach mac Ruaidri Ua Conchobair in 1124.
+It was refounded as a military outpost and town by Richard Mor de Burgh in 1230.
+It has been subjected to a number of battles, sacks and sieges.
 This article enumerates the history of military conflict in Galway.

 Dun Beal Gallimhe

 Dun Beal Gallimhe can be translated as "fort at the mouth of the Gallimhe river."
 It is believed to have been situated on the site of the present Customs House.
 This building is situated in the heart of the old medieval city between Quay Street to the north, Flood Street to the south, Druid Lane to the east and Quay Lane to the west.
 Subsequent to the founding of Galway in 1232, a castle and hall were built upon the site.
 The latter building was known as the Red Earl's hall and was excavated in 1999.

 There is some slight evidence for Viking use of the area, at least as a seasonal camp, as the Danes of Limerick made a number of devastating raids in the area in the 9th and 10th centuries, and though the annalistic evidence is ambiguous, seem to have made some sort of semi-permanent camp along the river or in Lough Corrib.
 Be that as it may, the earliest known building was erected there in 1124 at the instigation of High King Tairrdelbach mac Ruaidri Ua Conchobair.